 Getting out of debt may sometimes feel like digging out an entire beach with a child’s toy shovel.
 But ditching your debt is not impossible.
 First, it’s important to remember that not all debt is bad.
 Some debt helps you live a more fulfilling life.
 For example, student loans may allow you to get the training or degree you need to land a good job.
-Mortgage loans can allow you to own your own home – few people can purchase a home with cash on hand.
-Even an auto loan may be considered good debt if it means you can buy a safe and reliable vehicle for transportation.
+Mortgage loans can allow you to own your home – few people can purchase a home with cash.
+Even an auto loan may be considered good debt if it means you can buy a safe and reliable vehicle.

 Personal loans, credit cards and store cards are not in themselves bad.
 But having too much debt is bad if you are having difficulty making payments.
 You may be in over your head if you answer yes to any of the following questions: